tamzi/ReadMe-MasterTemplates/website/website.md

-# You can reame this file to be the README.md of your project. or just copy, paste and edit its contents
+# You can rename this file to be the README.md of your project. or just copy, paste and edit its contents to the default readMe created by github.

 <p align="center">